Euro-pol/chromedriver-updater/README.md

 # chromedriver-updater
-simple python script that redownloads latest chromedriver version (windows only)
+simple python script that redownloads latest chromedriver version based on your chrome version (windows only)